Kerxunos/Chatroom/README.md

-if you are the server your log file name is will be: Server_INFO.log if you are the client your log file name is will be: Client_INFO.log server cant acces client's log file server and client is can accces only own log files your IP Address, Messages(including client's messages), Client's IP Address(if you use), etc. in the server's log file your IP Address, Messages(includin Server's messages), etc. in the client's log file
+if you are the server your log file name is will be: Server_INFO.log if you are the client your log file name is will be: Client_INFO.log server cant acces client's log file server and client is can access only own log files your IP Address, Messages(including client's messages), Client's IP Address(if you use), etc. in the server's log file your IP Address, Messages(including Server's messages), etc. in the client's log file

 ## SERVER